gep13/gep13/input/blog/amazing.md

 Title: Amazing...
 Published: 27/7/2010
 Tags:
-- BSOD
+- bsod
-- Virtual Machine
+- virtual machine
-- VMWare
+- vmware
 ---

 Didn’t even know that this was possible, but I just got a BSOD on a Virtual Machine!!!